🧲 Build 03 · MOT & Magnetic Trap Designer

-Model validity: the MOT calculator uses a 1D, low-velocity, two-level scattering-force model.
+Model validity: this calculator uses a 1D, low-velocity, two-level scattering-force model.
 Real alkali MOTs are multilevel systems with Clebsch-Gordan factors, optical pumping, polarization gradients, beam imbalance, reabsorption, and sub-Doppler physics.
 Treat Ξ±, ΞΊ, and capture velocity as scaling estimates, not calibrated predictions for a loaded cloud.

 Laser & Field Parameters